 What Are CIS Benchmark Levels?

-CIS maintains two separate levels of benchmarks.
+CIS maintains two separate levels of benchmarks, along with STIG profiles.
 Your level will depend upon your organization’s security and compliance needs.
-Let’s take a closer look at both levels to help you determine where your organization falls.
+Let’s take a closer look at the levels to help you determine where your organization falls.

 • Level 1: